anotherRedbeard/azuredevops-quickstart-templates/logicapps-standard/README.md

 #### Transform Managed API Connections

-For managed API connections we are manipulating the `connections.json` file in the `{BuildId}.zip` archive by using the [File Transform task using JSON variable substitution](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/transforms-variable-substitution?view=azure-devops&tabs=yaml#json-variable-substitution).
+For managed API connections we are manipulating the `connections.json` file in the `{BuildId}.zip` archive by creating an artifact for each environment (dev, test, prod, etc).
+We are also using the [File Transform task using JSON variable substitution](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/transforms-variable-substitution?view=azure-devops&tabs=yaml#json-variable-substitution) to replace some of the properties at 'run-time' that can't be statically defined in the different `connections.<env>.json` files.
 The basic usage pattern is that you supply variables using 'dot' notation for the objects and the file transform updates the values within the file.

 >*For example*, let's say you have a `.json` file that looks like this and you wanted to replace the type value: